Skip to navigation Skip to content

 • in person at a service centre

-• phone
+• by phone

-• using an Access Point
+• through an Access Point

 Medicare benefits can be paid by:

-• Electronic Funds Transfer (EFT) for fully paid accounts
+• electronic funds transfer (EFT) for fully paid accounts

-Progress of Medicare claim lodged
+Progress of a lodged Medicare claim

-• Medicare online account, or
+• Medicare online account

 See Track Medicare claims online for more details.